mercadopago/devsite-docs/guides/payments/web-checkout/shipments.en.md

 #### Integrate in the Checkout

-See below an example of Checkout with MercadoEnvíos:
+See below an example of Checkout with Mercado Envíos:

 [[[